The Differences Between Botox, Dysport, Jeuveau, and Xeomin

 Neuromodulators are a type of injectable treatment that work by temporarily limiting muscle movement.
 This helps to soften and reduce wrinkles that are caused by repetitive facial expressions.
 Generally, neuromodulator injectables are made using a diluted form of botulinum toxin type A. While they may use similar ingredients, each brand or type of injectable has a unique formula making it better suited to individual patients.

-Xeomin is unique because it does not require refrigeration before opening, as the formula does not include stabilizing proteins.
-Like Dysport, Jeuveau, and Botox, it is botulism toxin A. Many patients find that the results from Xeomin are comparable to the other three competitor and it becomes a choice of personal preference after trying the newer products and deciding which type A molecule works best for you as an individual.
+Xeomin® is unique because it does not require refrigeration before opening, as the formula does not include stabilizing proteins.
+Like Dysport®, Jeuveau®, and Botox®, it is botulism toxin A. Many patients find that the results from Xeomin® are comparable to the other three competitors and it becomes a choice of personal preference after trying the newer products and deciding which type A molecule works best for you as an individual.

 How to Choose Between Botox, Dysport, Jeuveau, and Xeomin